How to Fix WSL Register Distribution Error 0x80370102?

 Solution 3: Expose Virtualization Extensions & Change RAM Settings

-Nested virtualization is a feature that allows you to run Hyper-V inside of a Hyper-V virtual machine (VM).
-This helps run a Visual Studio phone emulator in a virtual machine, or testing configurations that ordinarily require several hosts.
-It has been reported that activating Nested Virtualization has worked out as a solution for many users online.
-Therefore, follow the steps given below to do so:
+Nested virtualization is a feature that allows you to run Hyper-V inside a Hyper-V virtual machine (VM).
+This helps run a Visual Studio phone emulator in a virtual machine or test configurations that ordinarily require several hosts.
+It has been reported that activating Nested Virtualization has worked as a solution for many users online.

 1. Turn off your virtual machine in Hyper-V Manager.